fanout/js-serve-grip/README.md

 npm install @fanoutio/serve-grip
 ```

-#### Installation in Connect / Express
+#### Installation in Express / Connect

-Import the `ServeGrip` class and instantiate the middleware.
-Then install it before your routes.
+Import the `ServeGrip` class from `@fanoutio/serve-grip/node` and instantiate the middleware.
+Then install it before
+your routes.

 Example:
 ```javascript